 Lowering blood pressure.
 Cardamom encourages antihypertensive activity in the body, which is helpful for blood pressure regulation.1

 Reducing inflammation.
 Its anti-inflammatory properties can ease muscle and joint pain in the body.

 Treating depression.
 While there is no scientific evidence to support this function, cardamom has been used to treat depression.

 How It Works

 Cardamom has numerous chemical compounds that give it its exceptional medicinal properties.
 Elattria cardamom seeds are rich in volatile oil, which mainly includes phenolic and flavonoid components.
-Some of these components include starch, protein, waxes and sterols.
-These compounds, along with its high methanol content, give cardamom its gastroprotective properties, which ease digestive issues.
+Some of these them also include starch, protein, waxes and sterols.
+These compounds, along with its high methanol content, give cardamom its gastroprotective properties, which ease digestive issues.2

 Cardamom Side Effects

 Cardamom is likely safe for most people when taken by mouth.
 However, very little research has been done regarding its potential side effects.
 For those who suffer from irritable bowel syndrome (IBS) or other stomach sensitivities, large amounts of cardamom can trigger an upset stomach.

 Individuals with gallstones should not take cardamom because it can trigger gallstone colics.
 Likewise, women who are pregnant or breastfeeding should consult a physician before taking cardamom medicinally since little is known about its potential effects.

 How to Consume Cardamom